So, you’re new to affiliate marketing and ClickBank, and you want to make money online as a successful affiliate?

 Lastly, to support a high level of success, you may have expenses you didn’t think about.
 This could involve hiring a small team of people, managing a paid traffic budget, maintaining a website, and covering ongoing software subscriptions (e.g. a funnel builder like ClickFunnels, an ad analytics tool like Voluum, an SEO tool like Ahrefs, etc.).

 The good news is, plenty of people find great success as an affiliate.
 Each year, tens of thousands of affiliates earn on ClickBank’s platform!
+(Find out more about whether affiliate marketing is worth it.)

 5) How do I get started in affiliate marketing without a website?